Fifth session of the 10th National People's Congress: Government report

-Wen talked extensively about the solid government stance on continued economic reform.
+Wen talked extensively about the solid government stance on continued reform and opening up.
 State-owned enterprises will continue their reforms and non-profitable and outdated SOE's will continue to be shut down or replaced by "non-public" institutions.
 Wen noted the danger of monopolies, and put forth a proposal for a new set of corporate taxation laws aimed at curbing widespread tax evasion and commercial irregularities.
 Public banking will continue its extension into rural areas.
 The Agricultural Bank of China will continue its reforms as a listed company.
 Wen noted that reforms in the insurance sector are to take place before it earns an appropriate place in the services sector.

 Concerning international trade, Premier Wen focused on attracting foreign investment, specifically to western and northeastern areas who have "just as much developmental potential" as the affluent coast.

 In contrast to previous years, Wen extensively outlined governmental flaws, and the urgent need to reform certain governing institutions.
 The ideas revolved around the premise of "governing for the people, with transparency from government and participation from the people".
 Wen acknowledged the serious nature and extent of corruption.
 The Commissions for Discipline Inspection as well as the masses, Wen said, should rally together in combating official corruption.
 Wen's vision was to make the governmental system "clean, effective, satisfactory, and transparent" in the coming years.
 He briefly touched on reforming governmental structure, but did not go into specifics.
 A clear emphasis was drawn from Wen's comments about governmental waste, which "as noted by our people has become a very severe problem".
 Wen vowed decreases in governmental spending, and warned staunchly against the lavish lifestyles of public officials.

 Military affairs were summed up by the slogan "strategic thinking".
 Wen pledged to continue building the military to modern standards and stated that China will continue to adhere to the One Country, Two Systems policy and will not violate the high degree of autonomy in Hong Kong and Macau.
 Reminiscent of previous years, the longest period of applause came when he declared that China will remain resolutely opposed to any form of Taiwan's declaration of de jure "independence."
 Wen said that the Three Links and economic integration must continue, and welcomes dialogue from any Taiwanese political party.